 About me

-Hi, I’m Umayal — a multidisciplinary artist, dream activist, and creator of Creative Flow Arts and the Focused Flow Method.
-I’m also a mother, a woman of South Indian roots, and a catalyst for regenerative culture.
+Hi, I’m Umayal — a multidisciplinary artist, dream activist, and creator of Soul Harmony arts.
+I’m also a mother, a woman of South Indian roots, and a catalyst for Compassionate culture.
 But I wasn’t always this connected to my purpose.

 I was born and raised in India, where I studied architecture and learned to design structures with precision and intention.
 But I also internalized the weight of expectations—cultural, societal, and familial.
 I became a people pleaser, constantly trying to prove myself, striving to fit into a version of success that didn’t feel true to me.
 I didn’t know how to ask for help, how to say no, or how to honor my own needs.
 That exhaustion, over time, led me to depression.